apd115/Netflix-gpt/README.md

 Login Page -

-1.Login Form
+1. Login Form
 - The top section of the login page includes a custom header that displays the Netflix logo, giving the UI a familiar and polished look.
 - A single, versatile form is used for both login and sign-up functionalities.
 The form dynamically adapts based on user action, reducing redundancy and improving maintainability.
 - Users can seamlessly switch between login and sign-up modes through a simple toggle mechanism (e.g., a button or link), with the form fields and button labels updating accordingly.

-2.Validating User Name, Email and Password -
+2. Validating User Name, Email and Password -
 - Implemented form validation using useRef() and regular expressions for username, email, and password inputs to ensure input correctness and user-friendly error handling.

-3.Created Redux Store for storing user info.
+3. Created Redux Store for storing user info.
 Divided it into slices i.e. userSlice.

-4.Firebase Authentication (Backend as a Service)
+4. Firebase Authentication (Backend as a Service)

 Integrated Firebase Authentication to handle user sign-up, login, and logout functionality.

 Utilized createUserWithEmailAndPassword, signInWithEmailAndPassword, and signOut methods from Firebase.

-5.Persistent User Session using onAuthStateChanged
+5. Persistent User Session using onAuthStateChanged

 Used Firebase’s onAuthStateChanged to detect and maintain login status even after page reloads.

 This ensures that the user stays logged in across sessions until they explicitly sign out.

-6.Redux State Management
+6. Redux State Management

 Implemented Redux to manage and access user state throughout the app.